 Without this partnership, even the most skillful physiotherapist can find themselves delivering formulaic care that can create patient dependence rather than empowerment, and narrow health ‘fixes’ rather than the achievement of overall better health for their patients.

-The following patient testimonial for Vai Underys, PT speaks directly to the partnership philosophy in physiotherapy, and how it can impact the patient in positive ways.
+The following patient testimonial for one of our company alumni Vai Underys, speaks directly to the partnership philosophy in physiotherapy, and how it can impact the patient in positive ways.

 Please note that the College of Physiotherapy does not allow its members to promote themselves or their clinics with patient testimonials.
 This protects the public from being persuaded by potentially fake or misleading testimonials.
 Patients can also differ in their response to physiotherapy treatment, and so the positive experiences of one patient may not apply to any other patient.
 For these reasons you would not normally find a patient testimonial on our website.
 However, the following patient letter was independently sent to the Ontario Physiotherapy Association’s Past-President Stephen Patton on February 7, 2016, and published in the association’s Physiotherapy Today 2016 Summer issue.
 We reproduce the letter here with permission from Ms. Gallagher Ross, and do so because it offers a rare opportunity to view the partnership philosophy from the perspective of a patient.
 Your experience of physiotherapy treatment may differ.